 The Springfield Tree City USA Citizen Advisory Committee is comprised of nine mayor-appointed Springfield citizens who work to protect our urban forest, including representatives from the development community, Community Foundation of the Ozarks, Springfield Neighborhood Association, Ozark Greenways, Inc., The City of Springfield, and at-large representatives who are residents of the City of Springfield.

 Springfield has earned the following designations through the Arbor Day Foundation:

-Tree City USA for 30 years and Tree Growth for 12 years - City of Springfield
+- Tree City USA since 1985 and Tree Growth for 14 years - City of Springfield

-Tree Campus for 3 years - Missouri State University and/or Drury University
+- Tree Campus - Missouri State University and/or Drury University

-These recognitions have earned our community the exclusive Triple Crown designation for 3 years.
+These recognition's have earned our community the exclusive Triple Crown designation.